okami101/vuetify-admin/packages/docs/guide/generators.md

 ### UI generator commands

 Note at this above commands generate only API side code.
-For UI side go to `admin` folder and launch `yarn crud:yaml generators/monsters.en.yml --locale en` (for english sample).
+For UI side go to `admin` folder and launch `yarn crud:yaml generators/monsters.en.yml --locale en --lint` (for english sample).
 This will generate all CRUD pages for each entity inside `src/resources` with full searchable data table list, show, create and edit forms.

 > In short, only factory, seed data, validation rules and model eloquent relation on server-side has been written by hand.